 The panelist(s) who issued the initial determination will not be eligible to serve on the Appeals Panel.

 The Appeals Panel will review the case de novo, i.e. based on a full review of all the facts.
-It shall have the same General Powers as the initial UDRP or URS panel in conducting the appeal.
+The Appeals Panel shall have the following additional powers that the initial UDRP or URS panel did not have:

+- The ability to enforce discovery on any of the parties and on any involved registrar(s), including seeking information regarding all of the domain names under a respondent’s name or in a respondent’s account.

+- The ability to impose monetary sanctions on a party acting in bad faith within the appeals proceedings

+- The ability to order that the loser of the appeals proceedings must pay for both the cost of the appeals panel as well as the filing fees and attorneys’ fees for the prevailing party

-The Appeals Panel shall conduct a de novo review of the case; i.e. the parties will be permitted to make new factual and legal arguments and submit new evidence.
+The Appeals Panel shall conduct a de novo review of the case; i.e. the parties will be permitted to make new factual and legal arguments and submit new evidence, including a right to a telephonic hearing and the right to serve discovery on the opposing party

 The Appeals Panel’s decisions shall be made by a majority.